 Voting by the Executive Board

 The Riksbank is led by an Executive Board consisting of five members.
-At these meetings, the Executive Board establishes its majority view of what is considered a well-balanced monetary policy, giving consideration to inflation and the developments in the real economy during the forecast period.
-The Executive Board makes decisions on the policy rate and other monetary policy tools and also forms a majority view of future monetary policy.
+At the monetary policy meetings, the members of Executive Board establish their view of a well-balanced monetary policy, giving consideration to inflation and developments in the real economy during the forecast period.
+The Executive Board takes decisions on the policy rate and other monetary policy tools and also forms a majority view on future monetary policy.

-The Executive Board of the Riksbank consists of members with different backgrounds, experiences and knowledge so that decisions on monetary policy are based in several different perspectives on economic developments.
+The Executive Board of the Riksbank consists of members with different backgrounds, experiences and knowledge so that decisions on monetary policy are based on several different perspectives on economic developments.

-Read more: On the Executive Board and the Executive Board members
+Read more: The Executive Board and its members

 This also means that there may be different views on what is the most appropriate monetary policy decision at the time.
-Even if there is agreement on the economic outlook and forecasts, there may still be different views on what is a well-balanced monetary policy.
-In cases where opinions of Executive Board members differ, it is the majority view that is expressed in the decision and in the Monetary Policy Report.
+Even if there is a consensus on the economic outlook and the forecasts, there may be different views on what constitutes a well-balanced monetary policy.
+If there are different opinions in the Executive Board, it is the majority view that is expressed in the decision and in the Monetary Policy Report.
 If there is no majority for a decision, the Governor of the Riksbank has the casting vote.

-A summary of how each member has voted on the policy rate at the monetary policy meetings is available in the link "the Executive Board's voting 1999 and onwards".
+A summary of how each member voted on the policy rate at the monetary policy meetings can be found in the link "Historical interest rate voting 1999 and onwards".

 Was this information helpful?
 After your answear a textbox appears